How We Listen to People who use Augmentative/Alternative Communication (AAC)

 Youth Ambassador Showcases

 Youth Ambassadors are young people with disabilities who can teach their peers about supports they need to make decisions.
 They completed a 13-week training about their rights and how to make decisions for themselves.
 Each Youth Ambassador completed a project at the end of their training.
-These videos highlight projects by Youth Ambassadors from Vermont, Georgia, and Wisconsin.
+These videos highlight projects by Youth Ambassadors from Indiana, Michigan, New Jersey, South Carolina, Oregon, Vermont, Georgia, and Wisconsin.

 Perspectives about guardianship and alternatives from the bench